How to plan a funeral or tangi

 Organic ash mixtures

 Mixing the remains with organic compounds can balance the pH level and release friendly microbial bacteria back into the earth when scattered.

-Protect your family with Seniors Funeral Insurance and we’ll refund 10% of premiums you’ve paid in the first 12 months of your Policy.
+Protect your family with Seniors Funeral Insurance and we’ll refund 10% of premiums you’ve paid after the first 12 months of your policy.

 Funeral songs or waiata

 Having songs or waiata played at the service can help loved ones express their feelings if they are lost for words.
 The song choice can also play a part in setting the mood at the funeral – whether you want it to be sad, inspiring, patriotic, or even light-hearted.
 While most funeral songs are slow and sombre, there’s nothing wrong with adding a personal touch by playing a much loved Rock or Hip-Hop single instead.

 If you’re after something less confronting, some universally popular funeral song options include: